-That’s why I put together a special model-portfolio of the stocks that I expect to explode thanks to this Chip War...
-That we’re just in the very early beginnings of!
+That’s why I put together a special model portfolio of the stocks that I expect to explode thanks to this Chip War...
+Which is still just getting started!

-In addition to my #1 chip play from my Defeating China: The #1 U.S. Stock To Soar From 2NM Chip report my special model-portfolio will include
+In addition to my #1 chip play from my “Defeating China: The #1 U.S. Stock to Soar From 2-Nanometer Chips” report, my special model portfolio will include...

-: 1 conservative ETF play that will give you exposure to all of the top chip plays right here in the United States...
-With 99% of the fund being American chip companies.
-4 moderate plays... all chip makers who stand to profit thanks to the Chip War that China started with the US...
-Including one under-the radar-stock that analysts are expecting to surge up to 130% within the next few months...
-And 1 speculative play that involves a small cap chip maker that supplies US aerospace and defense companies...
-But still trades for less than a dollar and has 1 analyst estimating a 373% profit target this year.
+1 conservative ETF play that will give you exposure to all of the top chip plays right here in the United States... with 99% of the fund devoted to American chip companies

+4 moderate plays... all chip makers that stand to profit thanks to the Chip War that China started with the U.S... including one under-the radar stock that analysts are expecting to surge up to 130% within the next few months

+And 1 speculative play that involves a small cap chip maker that supplies U.S. aerospace and defense companies... but still trades for less than $1 and has 1 analyst estimating a 373% profit target this year.

-So all-in-all you’ll have 6 opportunities to profit off America’s rise to chip making glory...
-And my full gameplan for all of them.
+So all in all, you’ll have 6 opportunities to profit off America’s rise to chip making glory...
+And my full game plans for all of them.
 This report is a $295 value...
-But today I’m giving this away to those who are ready to take action...
+But today I’m giving it away to those who are ready to take action...